Why Your Car Insurance Coverage Limits Are Too Low

-When you signed up for your car insurance policy, you probably asked questions about what expenses the policy would cover.
-You also likely paid close attention to your premiums.
-You might have considered how easily you could afford the deductible if you needed to file a claim.
-But how closely did you look at your car insurance coverage limits?
+When you signed up for your car insurance policy, you probably asked various questions about what expenses the policy would cover.
+You also likely paid close attention to your premiums, and you may have considered how easily you could pay the deductible if you needed to file a claim.
+But how closely did you look at your policy limits?

-Car insurance limits play a crucial role in which expenses a policy will cover after an accident and how much they’ll pay.
-Overlooking these limits can be an expensive mistake.
-You don’t want to discover that your limits are too low once you’ve been in an accident.
-After all, by then, it’s too late.
+Car insurance limits play a key role in which expenses a policy will cover after an accident and how much they’ll pay.
+Overlooking these limits can be an expensive mistake because you don’t want to discover that your limits were too low once you’ve been in an accident because by then it’s too late.

-Car insurance provides you with peace of mind, knowing that you have protection in case you’re ever in an accident.
+Car insurance provides you with peace of mind, knowing that you’re protected in case you’re ever in an accident.
 But did you know if you don’t have enough insurance, you could still be responsible for expenses resulting from an accident?
-It’s always a good idea to examine your car insurance policy.
-Especially since many drivers have car insurance coverage limits that are too low to provide the protection that’s needed.
+It’s always a good idea to carefully examine your car insurance policy, especially since many drivers have limits that are too low to truly protect them.

-No precise formula will allow you to calculate exactly how much car insurance you need.
-Determining how much insurance is right for you is a personal choice.
-Still, it’s important to weigh several factors.
+There’s no precise formula that will allow you to calculate exactly how much car insurance you need.
+Determining how much insurance is right for you is more of a personal choice, but it’s important to weigh several factors.

 First, consider how expensive a simple accident can become.
-If you are at fault for an accident, you will usually be responsible for all the expenses.
-That includes not only yours but also those the other driver and any passengers sustain.
+If you are at fault for an accident, you will usually be responsible for all of the expenses that result.
+That includes not only yours, but also those the other driver and any passengers sustain.

-Those expenses include medical bills, vehicle repairs, and legal fees.
+Those expenses can include medical bills, vehicle repairs and even legal fees.
 Depending on an accident’s severity, resulting expenses could be tens or even hundreds of thousands of dollars.

 That’s why car insurance is so helpful.
-Your insurance helps to pay for these expenses, minimizing or eliminating what you are responsible for paying out of pocket.
+Your insurance helps to pay for these expenses, minimizing or even eliminating what you are responsible for paying out-of-pocket.
 But just how much they’ll pay will depend on the type of coverage you have and your policy limits.

-You want to consider several factors when deciding how much insurance you need.
-These include your financial savings, your state’s minimum insurance requirements, and how much risk you’re comfortable assuming whenever you’re on the road.
+When deciding how much insurance you need, you will need to consider several factors, including your financial savings, your state’s minimum insurance requirements, and just how much risk you’re comfortable assuming whenever you are on the road.